Specifications for LPPM Accredited Sponge and Application Procedures

 3. Procedure for Submission of an Application

-An applicant company wishing to apply for Good Delivery status for its refinery must submit an application to the LPPM Chairman using the application form given in Annex A.
+An applicant company wishing to apply for Sponge Accreditation status for its refinery must submit an application to the LPPM Chairman using the application form given in Annex A.

 The application must be accompanied by a number of documents (which are described in detail in Annex A).
 These should give a clear description of the ownership, operating history and financial position of the refinery, together with details of the Sponge and other products produced.

 These documents are required firstly to provide a general description of the operations at the refinery and the standing of the applicant company and secondly to ascertain the ownership structure and in particular to meet the compliance requirements for the setting up of a customer account for the applicant to facilitate the subsequent provision of sponge samples for testing and the settlement of the troy ounce content thereof upon completion of the application process.

 The Application Form also includes declarations relating to the applicant’s willingness to (a) respond to any complaints from the market about the quality of its Sponge and (b) have the quality of its refining tested from time to time by the LPPM (by means of the proactive monitoring system).

 Documents must be provided in English.
 In the case of documents originally published in the applicant’s local language, an English translation must be provided.
 Where copies of official documents are to be provided the LPPM may at its discretion require such documents to be notarised by a public official.